 Yesterday I started a tradition: making hot crossed buns on Good Friday.
 Obviously this is not an original idea, but I don’t have many annual traditions of my own.
 Customs, however, are so tied to kinship that in family’s absence seem even more important.
 The impetus for this one came from my partner in crime who, in a fit of temptation at the grocery store last week, gathered up a plastic box of hot cross buns and looked at me with an indulgent smile.
 A guilty glance over the ingredients was all it took to get me food blog searching for a hot cross buns recipe to call my very own.

 But first, a history lesson.
 Back in the day, protestant English monarchs thought that since these buns were baked from the dough used to make communion wafers, they were a “dangerous” hold-over of Catholic belief.
 I call myself Anglican, but this is one of those historical tidbits that make me scoff at religiosity.
 Plus, can you imagine a more unlikely association: these delicate spice bundles of studded with fruit, and … cardboard communion wafers?
 Thankfully, in this case popular opinion won, and despite attempts to have the buns banned, Elizabeth I passed a law that allowed bakeries to sell the popular treat at Easter and Christmas only.

-The buns are believe to have pre-dated Christianity, eaten by the Saxons in honour of Eostre, the goddess of Spring (the modern term Easter is derived from this word).
+The buns are believed to have pre-dated Christianity, eaten by the Saxons in honour of Eostre, the goddess of Spring (the modern term Easter is derived from this word).
 The cross symbolized the four quarters of the moon, or the balance of light and darkness during the Equinox.